Tips to Support a Gestalt Language Processor

 “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his own language, it goes to his heart” – Nelson Mandela

 Gestalt Language learning is a completely normal way of developing language.
 Language is developed in two ways: analytically or in gestalt.
 Further, both these ways of learning language are considered normal in children.
 So, today we are discussing tips to support a gestalt language processor.
-Is your child learning a language in gestalt?
-Then, continue reading to learn tips to support your child.

 Research Evidence